nswccd-devsecops/dod-root-ca-and-cac/README.md

     1. In the Privacy and Security section, click on the Security row.
     1. Scroll down and click on Manage Certificates.
     1. On the Authorities tab, click the Import button.
-    1. You probably only need the `.pem` file, but I just attempt to import all certificates (one at a time) just in case.
+    1. You probably only need the certificate chain file `certificates_pkcs7_v5_13_dod_der.p7b`, but Cyber Exchange occasionally changes how the files are formatted, so I just attempt to import all certificates (one at a time) just in case.
        This is redundant and the browser will mention some certificates were already imported with one of the previous files.
     1. Restart your browser and/or reboot.
 - Microsoft Edge